We’re approaching the end of the Brexit process, with the transition period ending on 31 December 2020.

 “It gives you a bit of time because customs might come back with a different classification that carries a higher duty.”

-“If you’re a regular importer and frequently have to pay duty, taxes or VAT on commodities, the customs broker or their freight agent will often have a duty deferment or a VAT deferment account,” he says.
+“If you’re a regular importer and frequently have to pay duty, taxes or VAT on commodities, the customs broker or their freight agent will often have a duty deferment or a VAT deferment account,” says Limerick.

 “This means you don’t have to pay the duty or VAT immediately.
 You would pay that once a month.
 The goods are then able to get through the port quickly.”